GURUFOCUS.COM » STOCK LIST » Technology » Semiconductors » Power Integrations Inc (NAS:POWI) » Definitions » Intrinsic Value: DCF (Earnings Based)

 The historical rank and industry rank for Power Integrations's Intrinsic Value: DCF (Earnings Based) or its related term are showing as below:

-POWI's Price-to-DCF (Earnings Based) is ranked worse than
+POWI's Price-to-DCF (Earnings Based) is not ranked *

 Power Integrations Intrinsic Value: DCF (Earnings Based) Historical Data